-A land of extremes, Death Valley is one of the hottest, driest and lowest places on earth.
+Death Valley is a land of extremes, one of the hottest, driest, and lowest places on earth.
 With summer temperatures averaging well over 100 degrees and a long history of human suffering in the vast desert, the valley appears to be aptly named.
 But people have been calling this rugged and desolate land home for as long as 9,000 years.

 Trace of Giants Found in Desert:

-When Russell and Bovee began to explore the caverns, they followed one tunnel where they were extremely surprised to find the mummified remains of three gigantic men who were 8-9 feet tall.
-The giants were clothed in garments consisting of a medium length jacket and trousers extending slightly below the knees.
-The texture of the material was said to resemble gray dyed sheepskin, but they believed it to be taken from an animal unknown today.
-The room also held a number of artifacts that resembled Egyptian and American Indian designs and hieroglyphics were chiseled on carefully polished granite.
+When Russell and Bovee began to explore the caverns, they followed one tunnel where they were extremely surprised to find the mummified remains of three gigantic men 8-9 feet tall.
+The giants were clothed in garments consisting of a medium-length jacket and trousers extending slightly below the knees.
+The material’s texture resembled gray dyed sheepskin, but they believed it to be taken from an animal unknown today.
+The room also held several artifacts that resembled Egyptian and American Indian designs, and hieroglyphics were chiseled on carefully polished granite.
 The explorers believed they had found the burial place of the tribe’s hierarchy.

-Following another tunnel they came across what they described as a “ritual hall” of these ancient people.
-Here, they once again found artifacts and marking as well as the well preserved remains of animals, including dinosaurs, elephants and tigers.
+Following another tunnel, they came across what they described as a “ritual hall” of these ancient people.
+Here, they once again found artifacts and marking and the well-preserved remains of animals, including dinosaurs, elephants, and tigers.
 Later, it was suggested that perhaps these bones belonged to ancient saber-tooth tigers and mammoths.

 Further, Russell had described to Hill that he and Bovee had only touched the surface of their discovering, stating that there were at least 32 tunnels and estimating that they ran across 180 square miles across Death Valley and parts of southern Nevada.

-Professional archaeologists were skeptical of the story and Los Angeles County Museum scientists pointed out that dinosaurs and saber-tooth tigers appeared on earth 10 to 13 million years apart.
-No one in the professional world of archeology was interested enough in the story to personally check it out.
+Professional archaeologists were skeptical of the story, and Los Angeles County Museum scientists pointed out that dinosaurs and saber-tooth tigers appeared on earth 10 to 13 million years apart.
+No one in the professional world of archeology was interested enough in the story to check it out personally.

-Despite the disinterest of scientists, Dr. Russell and a group of investors created a corporation called “Amazing Explorations, Inc” to handle the release, and hopefully profit, from this remarkable find.
-But, in the constantly shifting sands of the deceiving desert, Russell was unable to find the site the next time he tried to show his friends.
-Afterwards, Russell disappeared.
-Months later, Russell’s car was found abandoned, with a burst radiator, in a remote area of Death Valley.
+Despite scientists’ disinterest, Dr. Russell and a group of investors created a corporation called “Amazing Explorations, Inc” to handle the release, and hopefully profit, from this remarkable find.
+But, in the constantly shifting sands of the deceiving desert, Russell could not find the site the next time he tried to show his friends.
+Afterward, Russell disappeared.
+Months later, Russell’s car was abandoned, with a burst radiator, in a remote area of Death Valley.
 His suitcase was still in the car.
-Of Dr. Bovee, he seemingly disappeared into the shadows far away from this mystery.
+Of Dr. Bovee, he seemingly disappeared into the shadows, far away from this mystery.